Program Policies

 NG* | No Grade Submitted |

 The purpose of this policy is to provide clear expectations on requirements related to academic performance and progression.
-It is the intent of the program to fairly evaluate the progress of our student’s attainment of didactic and clinical competencies and to collaboratively promote successful academic progression through remediation.
+It is the intent of the program to fairly evaluate the progress of our student’s attainment of didactic and clinical competencies and to promote successful academic advancement through remediation collaboratively.

-Demonstration of competency is required in order for the student to progress in the program.
+Demonstration of competency is required for the student to progress in the program.

 Good Standing

-At the end of each semester, the committee designates each student’s academic standing in the program.
-Students in good standing with the program are demonstrating satisfactory progression in achieving competencies and demonstrate professionalism commensurate with their stage of education.
+At the end of each semester, the Student Promotions committee designates each student’s academic standing in the program.
+Students in good standing with the program demonstrate satisfactory progression in achieving competencies and demonstrate professionalism commensurate with their stage of education.
 Satisfactory progression and professionalism can be further defined as:

 - Cumulative GPA of 3.0 or higher